NREL-Sienna/PowerNetworkMatrices.jl/docs/src/explanation/network_reduction_theory.md

 ### Mathematical Basis: Kron Reduction

 Kron reduction is a systematic method to eliminate buses from the admittance matrix.
+Degree two reduction is a simple case of Kron reduction for eliminating degree two nodes.

 Given admittance matrix: